Applications of deep learning to relativistic hydrodynamics: Discussion and Conclusion

-Currently, our investigations mainly focus on mimicking the 2+1-dimensional hydrodynamic evolution with fixed evolution time, using the deep learning technique.
-For more realistic implementation to relativistic heavy ion collisions, it is worthwhile to explore the possibilities of mapping the initial profiles to the final profiles on the freeze-out surface with fixed energy density as well as extending the related investigations to 3+1-dimensional simulations.
+In summary, our current investigations mainly focus on mimicking the 2+1-dimensional hydrodynamic evolution with fixed evolution time, using the deep learning technique.
+On the one hand, for more realistic implementation to relativistic heavy ion collisions, it is worthwhile to explore the possibilities of mapping the initial profiles to the final profiles on the freeze-out surface with fixed energy density as well as extending the related investigations to 3+1-dimensional simulations.
+On the other hand, it is also worthwile to develop computational tools that are more transparent for scientific evulations, where a possible way is to encode physical prior (the functional form of the PDE, boundary contions etc.) into the network architecture. \\[0.20in]